-- Ellie Skinny Bangle Set (about $40) from VOZ Collective: A set of skinny wooden bangles inspired by Ellie Goulding, done in bright pink, black, and white.
+- Ellie Skinny Bangle Set (about $35) from VOZ Collective on Amazon: A set of skinny wooden bangles inspired by Ellie Goulding, done in bright pink, black, and white.

-- Bright and Baubly Necklace in Mustard (around $20) from ModCloth: A 22.5-inch necklace made up of bright, happy, mustard yellow beads.
+- Bright Yellow Graduated Bead Necklace (around $10) from Kim Rogers at Belk: A 20-inch necklace made up of bright, happy, yellow beads.

 Consider 1980s Themed Charms

 Look for jewelry that features things like the Rubik's cube or popular movies or TV shows from the 80s.
 Sometimes Etsy is the best place to look for themed items, but other stores may surprise you from time to time.
 For example:

 - The Cube Necklace from Funky Shrunky on Etsy (about $10.00): A tiny replica of the original Rubik's cube on a silver tone ball chain.